ffizer/ffizer/README.md

         --offline                   in offline, only local templates or cached templates are used -V, --version                   Prints version information
-    -v, --verbose                   Verbose mode (-v, -vv (very verbose / level debug), -vvv) print on stderr --x-always_default_value    should not ask for valiables values, always use defautl value or empty (experimental
+    -v, --verbose                   Verbose mode (-v, -vv (very verbose / level debug), -vvv) print on stderr --x-always_default_value    should not ask for valiables values, always use defautl value or empty (experimental)
-                                    - for test only)

 OPTIONS:
-        --confirm <confirm>           ask confirmation 'never', 'always' or 'auto' (default) [default: auto] -d, --destination <dst_folder>    destination folder (created if doesn't exist) --rev <src_rev>               git revision of the template [default: master] -s, --source <src_uri>            uri / path of the template
+        --confirm <confirm>             ask confirmation 'never' or 'always' [default: never] -d, --destination <dst_folder>      destination folder (created if doesn't exist) --source-folder <src_folder>    path of the folder under the source uri to use for template --rev <src_rev>                 git revision of the template [default: master] -s, --source <src_uri>              uri / path of the template
 ```

 - use a local folder as template